HDVinnie/Torrent-Tracker-Platforms/README.md

 - [Radiance](https://github.com/Empornium/Radiance) - Based off Ocelot, Radiance tracker supports IPv6 and some other extras that Ocelot lacks.
 Written in C++.

 - [BitTorrentPHPAnnounceSocketServer](https://github.com/kaitokid222/BitTorrentPHPAnnounceSocketServer) - Socketserver in PHP.
-Written for netvision-source, but extendable
+Written for netvision-source, but extendable.